DTJF/fbdoc/src/doc/Options.md

 The syntax mode is designed to correct syntax highlighting in the Doxygen output files.
 Since the paths get evaluated from the Doxyfile, no options (additional to `--syntax-mode`) are neccessary.
-By default fb-doc read the file named "Doxyfile", but its possible to specify (one or more) individual file name(s).
+By default \Proj read the file named "Doxyfile", but its possible to specify (one or more) individual file name(s).

-Since this mode operates on specific Doxygen output files, it makes no sense to use it with an alternative emitter (but fb-doc doesn't block this scenario).
+Since this mode operates on specific Doxygen output files, it makes no sense to use it with an alternative emitter (but \Proj doesn't block this scenario).